Ying-lenny/WebAppDev2-Assignment1/README.md

 ![][interestPage]

-+ Popular Person Page: Shows a list of popular people and a button to add them to another page called People of Interest.
++ Upcoming Page: Shows a list of upcoming movies and a button to add them to another page called Wishlisted Movies.

 Tests: cypress/integration/upcoming-page.spec.js

 ![][upcomingList]

+![][wishlistPage]

 ## Testing.